Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/index.md

 ---
 product: ['xm-marketplace']
 title: 'Unlock Sitecore’s Potential: Introducing Sitecore Marketplace Custom Apps'
-description: 'Discover how Sitecore Marketplace Custom Apps empower developers, architects, and marketers to extend Sitecore with modular, purpose-built solutions.
-This article introduces the concept of Custom Apps, explains their role in a composable architecture, and highlights how they unlock new capabilities across Sitecore products—without touching the core.'
+description: 'The Sitecore Marketplace has officially opened its doors to Custom Apps giving developers and architects the power to build, deploy, and share solutions that extend Sitecore’s capabilities with speed and precision.
+Whether you're streamlining workflows, integrating third-party services, or crafting agentic experiences, Marketplace Custom Apps are the way to create UI extensions.'
 promoAfter: ['learning-essentials']
 openGraphImage: 'https://delivery-sitecore.sitecorecontenthub.cloud/api/public/content/b20cc628bdaf4c3080bd586c98d4ee30?v=947ae0af'
 ---

-# Unlock Sitecore’s Potential: Introducing Sitecore Marketplace Custom Apps
-The Sitecore Marketplace has officially opened its doors to Custom Apps giving developers and architects the power to build, deploy, and share solutions that extend Sitecore’s capabilities with speed and precision.
-Whether you're streamlining workflows, integrating third-party services, or crafting agentic experiences, Marketplace Custom Apps are the way to create UI extensions.

 ## What is the Sitecore Marketplace?
 The Sitecore Marketplace is your trusted hub for managing and discovering curated, ready-to-use extensions that enhance your Sitecore digital experience platform.
 Seamlessly integrate with preferred third-party services, extend platform capabilities, and maximize your investment.
 Build apps using provided SDKs to create both standard and custom solutions tailored to your business needs.